 Recognizing who is a government official can sometimes be challenging.
 Many wholly or partially state-owned or state-affiliated enterprises appear to be private rather than public in nature.
 It is the responsibility of NGE Personnel to know enough about the people the Corporation is doing business or dealing with to determine whether they are government officials under this Policy.
-When in doubt, NGE Personnel should consult with the President, Chief Financial Officer or Compliance Officer of the Corporation.
+When in doubt, NGE Personnel should consult with the President or Chief Financial Officer of the Corporation.